Brødrene Hartmann

 Brødrene Hartmann A/S is the world’s leading manufacturer of moulded-fibre egg packaging, a market-leading manufacturer of fruit packaging in South America and India and the world’s largest manufacturer of technology for the production of moulded-fibre packaging.

-Hartmann has 15 factories in Europe and Israel, North and South America, India and Russia.
+Hartmann has 18 factories in Europe and Israel, North and South America, India, China, Malaysia, and Russia (discontinuing).

 History

 Brødrene Hartmann A/S was founded in 1917 by Louis, Carl and Gunnar Hartmann.
 The three brothers inherited their father's paper bag plant in Kongens Lyngby.
 By 1936, Brødrene Hartmann was producing moulded fibre packaging products in Denmark.

-The company's group revenue increased to DKK 2,744 million in 2021.
-Operating profit was DKK 250 million corresponding to a profit margin of 9.2%.
-Investments increased to DKK 542 million.
+The company's group revenue increased to DKK 3,810 million in 2024.
+Operating profit was DKK 570 million corresponding to a profit margin of 15%.
+Investments increased to DKK 402 million.